Mitral stenosis (mitral valve stenosis) is a narrowing of the mitral valve opening that slows blood flow from the left atrium to the left ventricle.

 If drug therapy does not reduce the symptoms satisfactorily, the valve may be repaired or replaced.

 Sometimes the valve can be stretched open using a procedure called balloon valvotomy.
-In this procedure, a balloon-tipped catheter is threaded through a vein and eventually into the heart (see Diagnosis of Heart and Blood Vessel Disorders: Cardiac catheterization).
+In this procedure, a balloon-tipped catheter is threaded through a vein and eventually into the heart (see see Cardiac catheterization).
 Once inside the valve, the balloon is inflated, separating the valve cusps.
 Alternatively, heart surgery may be performed to separate the fused cusps.
 If the valve is too badly damaged, it may be surgically replaced with an artificial valve.